EvgenyVasin/Lizzard_v_pidzhake/README.md

 # Lizzard_v_pidzhake

 This is a training project, a popular snake game in the classic performance.
-Contains, in addition to the game activity, the main menu, a list of results and simple settings.
+Contains, in addition to the game activity and game view, the main menu and simple settings, such us sound and difficultly settings.

-At the moment this project is in developing.
+Thanks youy for attentions!